 FACT: Decorating and staging are almost complete opposites.
 Decorating involves putting the existing homeowner’s tastes and styles into the house, making it personal.
 Staging involves taking one’s personality out of the house, so the decor is neutral and appealing to the broadest range of potential home buyers.
 Stagers help agents market the home as a product by using staging, design, and marketing principles.

-Actually, it is best to have your house staged first and then have it listed.
+FACT: Actually, it is best to have your house staged first and then have it listed.
 Think of the importance of first impressions.
 The greatest buzz about a house is generated when it is first listed.
 Referring again to real estate statistics, homes that have been staged first, then listed sell quicker than homes that were listed first, then staged.
 Results don’t lie.

-Although introduced on the television circuit through popular HGTV shows, home staging has actually been around since the 1970’s.
+FACT: Although introduced on the television circuit through popular HGTV shows, home staging has actually been around since the 1970’s.
 Staging is as common as open houses and in most states agents and sellers are starting to recognize the value of a staged home, not because it is trendy, but because it works!